Goals for Education | Monitoring State Policies

-SREB’s new Insights data tool allows leaders to explore actions across states, delve into a topic for a deeper understanding, or select a detailed state report.
+SREB’s Insights data tool allows leaders to explore actions across states, delve into a topic for a deeper understanding or select a detailed state report.

 College and Career Readiness

-Tracks and reports progress on implementation of college- and career-readiness standards and related reforms across 15 states.
-Based on this research, SREB staff support these states through reports, meetings and technical assistance.
+Tracking and reporting progress on implementation of college- and career-readiness standards and related reforms across states.
+Based on this research, SREB staff support states through reports, meetings and technical assistance.